Best Personal Credit (Privatkredit) in Germany

 Personal Credit Defined

-Diagram showing the two main types of personal credit in Germany — bank loans and peer-to-peer private loans
+Diagram showing the two main types of personal credit in Germany, covering bank loans and peer-to-peer private loans

 📑

-Check out our detailed article on Best Banks.
+Check out our detailed article on Schufa Guide.

 Key Points to Know about Personal Credit

-Before you start comparing lenders, it helps to understand how personal credit in Germany actually works.
-The structure here is more standardised than in many other countries, which is genuinely good news for borrowers.
-Once you understand the core parameters, the whole process feels a lot less intimidating.
+Before comparing lenders, it helps to understand how personal credit in Germany actually works.
+The structure here is more standardised than in many other countries, which is genuinely good news for borrowers once you get familiar with the core parameters.

 Key facts about personal loan interest rates in Germany 2026